RayBB/openlibrary-docs/Developer-Resources/Getting-Started.md

 - OpenLibrary is rendered using [Templetor](http://webpy.org/docs/0.3/templetor) templates, part of the [web.py](http://webpy.org/) framework.

-- The repository you cloned on your local machine is mounted at /openlibrary in the vagrant virtual machine.
+- The repository you cloned on your local machine is mounted at /openlibrary in docker.
 If you make template changes to files locally, the OpenLibrary instance in the virtual machine should automatically pick up those changes.

 - The home page is rendered by [templates/home/index.html](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/templates/home/index.html), and its controller is [plugins/openlibrary/home.py](https://github.com/internetarchive/openlibrary/blob/master/openlibrary/plugins/openlibrary/home.py#L18).